 With over 250 wineries in SLO CAL to choose from, where do you begin?
 SLO CAL not only has world-class wine but world-class experiences that pair well when enjoyed together.

 Take, for instance, the hip, modern Booker Vineyard Cave Experience.
 At $150 per guest, owner Eric Jensen opens his personal vinyl collection to enjoy a private room underground once you take a private property tour.
 There are plenty of other accouterments offered to enhance your visit to Booker, including a vineyard picnic via Kawasaki Mule ride, bocce ball, terrace tasting and private event for up to 25 guests.
 Travel further into the hillside of West Paso Robles, and you’ll come across over 2,000 acres owned by Switzerland’s fourth-richest citizen.
 Welcome to Halter Ranch.
 Endless experiences await you in these secluded hills.
-Members can choose from many activities, just being revived since Covid-19 restrictions.
 Enjoy an excursion surveying the property via foot for the signature Halter Ranch hikes or by horseback, Land Rover Discovery, or by miles of miniature train track for those lucky enough to snag a ride on their scale trains.
 Follow the Halter Ranch caves in exclusive tours of their cellar to enjoy your exclusive wine flights deep inside the tunnels.

-The adventure continues across Paso Robles with Cass Winery.
+The adventure continues across Paso Robles with DAOU Family Estate.
+Simply stunning panoramic views and beautifully manicured gardens (not to mention top-rated wines) put this property in a class all its own.
+Settle into the views on their 2,000 elevation tasting, or take custom experiences down to their winemaking facility.
+Buckle up for their sister winemaking, über exclusive experience at Patrimony, which recently broke ground on the other side of the mountain at a rumored tune of over $50 million.
+Cass Winery.
 In addition to their restaurant and inn, research the Camp Cass adventures.
 For parties of under 10, you can explore the 145 acres by taking archery lessons, painting classes, horseback riding, beekeeping lessons, olive oil pressing or scavenger hunt team building events.
 The most pricy among these are experiences like chef challenges or winemaking lessons, which take you upwards of $1,000.
 For more than public workshops starting at $75 per person, seek out FARMstead ED for customized experiences.
 These SLO CAL exclusives can easily reach from $150-350 per person for “table-to-farm” dinners to enjoy a meal with your farmer, winemaker as you create custom cocktails or stay over at olive oil groves.

 Photo by: @villasanjuliette